MelanieLinares/portfolio-new/site/content/post/new-internal-starbucks-portal-with-an-improved-interface-built-for-better-workflows.md

-  <span aria-hidden="true">🤔</span> **Problem:** <br/>The internal Starbucks portal experienced sync issues and error management issues in regards to portfolio percentages.
+  <span aria-hidden="true">🤔</span> **The Problem:** <br/>The internal Starbucks portal experienced sync issues and error management issues in regards to portfolio percentages.

-  <span aria-hidden="true">💡</span> **Plan:** <br/>The Starbucks management team needed to easily see percentages of funding in order to re-adjust portfolios, calculations, and cross-portfolio assets.
+  <span aria-hidden="true">💡</span> **The Plan:** <br/>The Starbucks management team needed to easily see percentages of funding in order to re-adjust portfolios, calculations, and cross-portfolio assets.
 A main dashboard with access to all portfolios and the ability to display cross-portfolio information was proposed.
 theme: green
 typed_list:
   - type: fifty_fifty